-Atlanta-Region Transit Link Authority (ATL) to Hold November Board Meeting
+Atlanta-Region Transit Link Authority (ATL) to Hold Committee Meetings Via Teleconference

-Atlanta-Region Transit Link Authority (ATL) to Hold November Board Meeting
+Atlanta-Region Transit Link Authority (ATL) to Hold Committee Meetings Via Teleconference

 About the Atlanta-Region Transit Link Authority

-The ATL was established by HB 930 to provide coordinated transit planning and funding for the metro Atlanta region.
-The ATL is responsible for developing a Regional Transit Plan, as well as identifying and prioritizing the projects and initiatives required to develop region-wide transit.
+The ATL was created by the Georgia General Assembly during the 2018 legislation session to provide coordinated transit planning and funding for the metro Atlanta region.
+The ATL is responsible for developing the ATL Regional Transit Plan, as well as identifying and prioritizing the projects and initiatives required to develop region-wide transit.
 The ATL is also charged with creating a unified regional transit system brand.
-The population of metro Atlanta is growing rapidly — projected to add an additional 2.5 million residents by 2040.
+The population of metro Atlanta is growing rapidly and projected to add an additional 2.5 million residents by 2040.
 The ATL is a critical step towards more efficient and effective transit and mobility in the region.
-For more information on The ATL, visit https://atltransit.wpengine.com/ and follow us Twitter and Facebook.
+For more information on the ATL, visit https://atltransit.wpengine.com/ and follow us on Twitter and Facebook.

 To view agendas, visit https://atltransit.wpengine.com/